marbl/ModDotPlot/README.md

 `-t / --axes-ticks <list of ints>`

 Custom tickmarks for x and y axis.
-Values outside of the axes-limits will not be shown.
+Values outside of the `--axes-limits` will not be shown.

 `-a / --axes-limits <int>`

 Change axis limits for x and y axis.
-Useful for comparing multiple plots, allowing them to stay in scale.
+Useful when comparing multiple plots, allowing them to stay in scale.

 `--bin-freq <bool>`